 |How it works|

-You can opt to send a campaign using send time optimisation on the second step of the 'Select contacts and schedule campaign' screen.
+You can choose to send a campaign using send time optimisation, available on the second step of the 'Select contacts and schedule campaign' screen.

 Any campaign, with the exception of split test and triggered campaigns, can be time-optimised.
 In the 'Contacts' stage of the campaign creation process, select Optimised in section two.
-The campaign can then be sent as normal.
+The campaign sending process can then be completed as normal.

 External dynamic content